-

 TIME OF CHANGE - BRUCE DAVIDSON: CIVIL RIGHTS PHOTOGRAPHS 1961-1965 - DELUXE LIMITED SIGNED, SLIPCASED EDITION WITH A PHOTOGRAPHIC PRINT

 (DAVIDSON, BRUCE).
 Davidson, Bruce.
 Foreword by U.S. Congressman John Lewis.
 Introduction by Deborah Willis.
 West Hollywood, CA: St. Ann's Press, 2002.
 First Edition 1/100 Deluxe.
 Large Square 4to.
 Cloth w/Pastedown in Slipcase.
 Photography Monograph.
 As New/As New. np (172pp), 144 tritone illustrations.
 Designed by Paul McMenamin at SPINE.
 Photographed during the height of the American Civil Rights struggle (with most of these images uncollected in book form until this undertaking), Bruce Davidson's moving portraits of social change from the rural South to the streets of Harlem and Chicago are a revelation some forty years later.
 Pictured here are the Reverend Dr. Martin Luther King, the Freedom Riders, National Guardsmen, Cracker lawmen, Klansmen, and the African-American populace undergoing their "Time of Change".
 A brand new, pristine example of the Deluxe edition of the 2002 first St. Ann's Press (cited on page 223 of Fred Ritchin and Carole Naggar's "Magnum Photobook: A Catalogue Raisonné") limited to one hundred slipcased copies SIGNED with an original 10 x 8" SIGNED AND NUMBERED gelatin silver print of "Mother Brown" by Bruce Davidson.
-PLEASE NOTE: Additional shipping costs are required for this item beyond our standard rates due to its weight and value - we will inform you of the applicable amount at time of purchase.
 0-9713681-2-0 Inventory Number: 019576

 -